Women in government: First women governors and chief ministers

+Claudia Sheinbaum in 2018 became the first female mayor of Mexico City, serving in the role until 2023.
+She would later be elected the first female president of Mexico in 2024.

 Worldwide status of women's representation in government

 Presidents and prime ministers

 The number of women leaders around the world has grown, but they still represent a small group.
 At the executive levels of government, women become prime ministers more often than they become presidents.
 Part of the differences in these roads to power is that prime ministers are elected by political party members themselves while presidents are elected by the public.
 In 2013, women accounted for 8 percent of all national leaders and 2 percent of all presidential posts.
 Furthermore, 75 percent of all female prime ministers and presidents have taken office in the past two decades.
 Since 1960 to 2015, 108 women have become national leaders in 70 countries, with more being prime ministers than presidents.

 Individual female executives usually have high levels of education and may have close relationships with politically prominent or upper-class families.
 The general status of women in a country does not predict if a woman will reach an executive position since, paradoxically, female executives have routinely ascended to power in countries where women's social standing lags behind men's.

 Women have long struggled in more developed countries to become president or prime minister.
 Israel elected its first female prime minister in 1969 but has never done so again.
 The United States, on the other hand, has had no female presidents.

 Sri Lanka was the first nation to possess a female president, Chandrika Kumaratunga (1994–2000), and a female prime minister (Sirimavo Bandaranaike) simultaneously.
 This also marked the first time that a female prime minister (Sirimavo Bandaranaike) directly succeeded another female prime minister (Chandrika Kumaratunga).
 Mary McAleese's election as president of Ireland (1997–2011) was the first time that a female president directly succeeded another female president, Mary Robinson.
 Jóhanna Sigurðardóttir, prime minister of Iceland (2009–2013), was the world's first openly lesbian world leader, first female world leader to wed a same-sex partner while in office.
+Barbados was the first nation to possess a female inaugural president, Sandra Mason (since 2021); thus the country has had no male presidents.